clayne/hacktical-c/error/README.md

 Going Down!
 ```

-We'll use a `for`-loop to push/pop handlers around the catch body, a neat trick for whenever you need to do something after a user defined block of code in macro context.
+We use a `for`-loop to push/pop handlers around the catch body, a neat trick for whenever you need to do something after a user defined block of code in macro context.

 ```C
 #define _hc_catch(_e, _f, h)